-Total U.S. Total Foreign Total Participant Totals: Participants Participants Participants 0 13 13
+Total U.S. Total Foreign Total

+Participants Participants Participants

+10 436 446

-All participants crossed international borders; no participants were trained in-country.
+Some participants crossed international borders and some were trained in-country.
+The data reported here represents a combination of both types of participants.

 Bureau of Labor Statistics

 The Bureau of Labor Statistics (BLS) is the principal fact-finding agency of the federal government in the broad field of labor economics and statistics.
 It collects, processes, analyzes, and disseminates essential statistical data relating to employment, unemployment, and other characteristics of the labor force; consumer and producer prices, consumer expenditures, and import and export prices; wages and employee benefits; productivity and technological change; employment projections; and international comparisons of labor statistics.